-Through our Free Work-Family Legal Helpline, A Better Balance has heard from hundreds of workers across the country who are facing economic insecurity and struggling to care for themselves and their loved ones due to the COVID-19 crisis.
-Featured below are stories from workers across 26 states, many of whom have been unable to access emergency leave under the Families First Coronavirus Response Act (FFCRA) due to significant loopholes in the law, and are left with little recourse to avoid jeopardizing their health or their economic security.
-Conversely, for the workers who are covered, these protections have been critical, allowing them to maintain their income and benefits while staying healthy and safe.
+As we outline in the below report, through our Free Work-Family Legal Helpline, A Better Balance has heard from hundreds of workers across the country who are facing economic insecurity and struggling to care for themselves and their loved ones due to the COVID-19 crisis.
+For many workers we have spoken to, the Families First Coronavirus Response Act (FFCRA) has been a game-changing tool that has helped keep them and their families afloat through this difficult time.

 If you are a member of the press, contact email@example.comSave-Families-First